The film “DaVinci” is currently in preproduction.

 ABOUT THIS WEBSITE: This website showcases short film samples, mobile cinematography and still photography by Chuck Cranston.

-Chuck is mostly known for his narrative PBS films “Lakota Vision”, “Story of Family”, and “Through Martha’s Eyes” that tell stories about Native American and African American culture.
-He is also known for his film “High Value”, a short narrative set in the future, that tells a story about how changes in climate and society have affected America by the year 2062.
-And he is additionally known for his early documentary film “Death of an Appaloosa”, which explores the mysterious death of a horse in Colorado in the late 1960s, which some have said was the work of extraterrestrials.
+Chuck is mostly known for his film “High Value”, a narrative set in western Kansas in the year 2050.
+A group of people isolated on the prairie deal with a struggle to survive when trust is non-existent.
+He is also known for his films “Lakota Vision”, “Story of Family”, and “Through Martha’s Eyes” that tell stories of Native American and African American life in the 19th century and the on-going struggle to protect their culture.
+He is additionally known for his early documentary film “Death of an Appaloosa”, which explores the mysterious death of a horse in Colorado in the late 1960s, which some have said was the work of extraterrestrials.

 He has also done PBS documentaries about the need for conservation of groundwater in the Northern Plains, and the Native American struggle to protect salmon habitat for tribal fishing along the Skagit River in the Pacific Northwest.